Abies bracteata: Description

 The 66 to 115 ft tall tree, has a slender, spire-like form.
 The thin bark is reddish-brown with wrinkles, lines and resin vesicles ('blisters').
 The branches are downswept.
 The needle-like leaves are arranged spirally on the shoot, but twisted at the base to spread either side of the shoot in two moderately forward-pointing ranks with a 'v' gap above the shoot.
 The leaves are hard and stiff with a sharply pointed tip, 3.5–6 cm long and 2.5–3 mm broad, with two bright white stomatal bands on the underside.
 The flowers bloom in early May, and the ovoid, 6–9 cm long (to 12 cm including the bracts) cones mature and release winged seeds from late August to October.
 The cones differ from other firs in that the bracts end in very long, spreading, yellow-brown bristles 3–5 cm long.
 The male (pollen) cones are 2 cm long, shedding pollen in spring.

+The tallest and widest known living tree was last measured at 38.7 m in height with a DBH of 121 cm, but the tallest and widest specimen ever recorded was 55.5 m tall with a DBH of 131 cm.